Harini-sri-r/Harini-sri-r/README.md

 # Hi 👋 I'm Harini

-I’m a B.Tech student specializing in Artificial Intelligence and Data Science, with a strong interest in building practical and meaningful tech solutions.
+I am a B.Tech student specializing in Artificial Intelligence and Data Science.
+I enjoy building practical applications using AI and web technologies.

 ---

 ## 🧠 About Me

-* I enjoy working on problems related to AI and data-driven applications
+* Interested in Artificial Intelligence, Data Science, and Full Stack Development
-* I am currently learning Machine Learning concepts and applying them to real-world ideas
+* Currently learning Machine Learning and applying it to real-world problems
-* I also like developing web applications using HTML, CSS, and JavaScript
+* Comfortable building web applications using HTML, CSS, and JavaScript
-* I am continuously improving my problem-solving and development skills
+* Continuously improving problem-solving and development skills

 ---

 ## 💻 Skills

-### Programming
+### Programming Languages

 * Python
 * Java